Harvest jaguar blood for your experiments because Seth Tomko reviews The Daughter of Doctor Moreau by Silvia Moreno-Garcia.

 Prepare to cross the Tall Hauls because Seth Tomko reviews Half the World by Joe Abercrombie.

-Sleep with a light on because Seth Tomko reviews Kwaidan: Japanese Ghost Stories, a collection of Japanese folk tales.
+Sleep with a light on because Seth Tomko reviews Kwaidan, a collection of supernatural tales by Lafcadio Hearn.

 Go to the mattresses in Low Town because Seth Tomko reviewed She Who Waits by Daniel Polansky.

 It is a Sicilian message that means “Seth Tomko is comparing how Vito and Michael conduct themselves as Dons in The Godfather movies."
 In other words, who was the better Godfather?